frosttear/CalculationGenerator/TESTING.md

   - Grade 3 Semester 1 practice with two equation types:
     - Type 1: Mixed operations (one +/-, one ×/÷)
     - Type 2: Three-digit addition/subtraction (result ≤ 1000, supports 1000 as minuend)
+  - Tens addition and subtraction practice with at least one multiple of 10
 - Tests include validation for edge cases, constraint compliance, and mathematical correctness
 - Flaky tests have been resolved by increasing sample sizes for statistical reliability